 Vanilla Bean Sea Salt Caramels with Bourbon

 These soft and chewy vanilla bean sea salt caramels are absolutely addicting!
-Sweet, salty and filled with just a touch of warm bourbon flavor, they make for the perfect homemade gift!
+Sweet, salty and filled with just a touch of warm bourbon flavor, they make for the perfect homemade gift.
+Vegetarian and gluten free.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.

 I had no intention of blogging these caramels.

 I was looking for a fun kitchen project to give to a neighbor as a gift.
 You see, one of our new neighbors brought over a pie to welcome us to the area.

 Seriously, it was the nicest thing ever.
 I still can’t get over how sweet it was.

 I wanted to make something small as a thank you for the aforementioned pie.